Eastern Obolo

 Eastern Obolo (or Obolo agan̄ Mbum-ura in the native Obolo language) is a Local Government Area (LGA) in southern Nigeria, with its headquarters at Okoroete.
 It is a coastal local government area in Akwa-Ibom State under great tidal influence from the Bight of Bonny.
 Eastern Obolo LGA was mapped out of Ikot Abasi LGA by the Federal Government of Nigeria on 4 December 1996 with over 30,000 residents across a total area of approximately 17,000 km^{2}.
 It comprises 16 villages, divided into two clans, namely Okoroete and Iko.
-It has ten political wards.
-All the villages in Eastern Obolo are of the Obolo ethnic group, there exist a common ijaw ancestral lineage which allows for peaceful coexistence and inter-relationship amongst them.
+It has ten political wards, of the Obolo ethnic group.

 Climate

-The climate at Obolo, which has an elevation of None meters (0 feet) above sea level, is classified as tropical wet and dry or savanna (Aw).
+The climate at Obolo, which has an elevation of 151.91 m above sea level, is classified as tropical wet and dry or savanna (Aw).
 The district's average annual temperature is -0.81% lower than Nigeria's averages at 28.65 °C (83.57 °F).
-Obolo generally experiences 195.31 wet days (53.51% of the time) annually with average precipitation of 160.69 millimeters (6.33 inches).
+Obolo generally experiences 195.31 wet days (53.51% of the time) annually with average precipitation of 160.69 millimetres (6.33 inches).